Chan Romero

-Robert Lee "Chan" Romero (July 7, 1941 – April 21, 2024) was an American rock and roll performer, best known for his 1959 song "Hippy Hippy Shake".
+Chan Romero (July 7, 1941 – April 21, 2024) was an American rock and roll musician and singer-songwriter best known for his 1959 song "Hippy Hippy Shake.

 Early life

-Romero was born in Billings, Montana.
-His father was of Spanish and Apache descent, while his mother was a mixture of Mexican, Cherokee, and Irish.
-Both had migrated to Montana during the Great Depression, seeking employment as migrant farm workers.
-The nickname "Chan" was bestowed on Romero by his grandfather.
-Since Romero often ran around without footwear, the nickname, from a Spanish phrase meaning "little boy with pig's feet" seemed appropriate.
+Robert Lee Romero was born on July 7, 1941 in Billings, Montana.
+His father was of Spanish and Apache descent, and his mother was of Mexican, Cherokee, and Irish heritage.
+Both parents relocated to Montana from Colorado during the Great Depression seeking employment as migrant farm workers.
+Frequently barefoot as a child, Romero's grandfather affectionally described him in Spanish as "Chano," referring to "little boy with pig's feet”.